SiverDX/quality_food/README.md

 ---

-Non-food items can be made applicable to quality by adding them to the `quality_food:material_whitelist` item tag
+All items with food properties should be applicable to quality by default
+- For other items (e.g. materials) the item tag `quality_food:material_whitelist` is used
+- In case some items should not have quality applied the item tag `quality_food:blacklist` is used

+Only blocks within the block tag `quality_food:quality_blocks` will support (i.e. retain) quality
+- If a block is applicable to quality the item for said block will be too

 ---